traktorspace/ml_ops/annotation_pipeline/db/README.md

 ## TODO/WIP
 - [ ] Create a script to refresh foreign key in db so that annotations always points to latest file
   - [ ]   Currently this is done by sql query at runtime that takes most recent product
+- [ ]  Add a user that can only work on the annotation schemas!